miles-howell/miles-howell.github.io/_posts/2025-08-01-grand-buffet.md

 ### IV.
 The Misunderstanding

 Arthur sank onto a milk-crate.
-The tile cold tile radiated beneath him.
+The cold tile radiated beneath him.
 He felt hollow, a balloon deflated not by force, but by understanding.

 This wasn’t sabotage.
 It wasn't laziness, contempt, or malevolence.
 It was fear.
 A desperate, misguided strategy born from being endlessly scrutinized.